Central New Jersey Council: History

 On February 6, 2014, the Executive Board of the Central New Jersey Council met to discuss the issue of assigning to neighboring councils the remaining territory of CNJC not already transferred.
 They approved the proposal of remaining CNJC units in Middlesex County (Mattameechen and Joyce Kilmer Districts) to be transferred based on the following: Scouting units North of the Raritan River were transferred to Patriots' Path Council while Scouting units South of the Raritan were transferred to Monmouth Council.

 Camps

-Central New Jersey Council used to operates two camps in New Jersey, Kittatinny Mountain Scout Reservation and Yards Creek Scout Reservation.
+Central New Jersey Council used to operate two camps in New Jersey, Kittatinny Mountain Scout Reservation and Yards Creek Scout Reservation.
 First opened in 1972, Yards Creek was a 510 acre camp located in the grounds of the Yards Creek Pumping Station in Blairstown, New Jersey near both the Appalachian Trail and the Delaware Water Gap.
 The camp was restricted to short-term use, specifically for units who take day trips to the Appalachian Trail and Delaware River and require the use of camp facilities for a short periods.